Skip to main content

 The undergraduate coordinator can answer students’ questions regarding major requirements, procedural matters, class enrollment, and the petition process, and give referrals to faculty and other campus resources for specific information.

 The department regularly communicates with the majors and minors, as well as other students involved in classes and productions, through the campus email and listserv systems.
 Students are strongly urged to check their campus email accounts for timely messages or to make arrangements with Academic Computing Services to have campus email forwarded to any other email account they may use.
-Additionally, a handbook containing useful information is available in the department office, Room 202, Galbraith Hall.

 Programs Abroad